Connecticut / Tolland County

 What is the weather like in Rockville, CT year-round?

-Residents of Rockville enjoy four distinct seasons, with cold winters averaging lows of 18°F and warm summers reaching highs of 83°F. The area receives about 48 inches of rainfall annually and enjoys sunshine nearly 54% of the year, providing a classic New England climate.
+Rockville experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 18°F. The area receives about 48 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter